leo007-htun/bpmn_assistant_cyber3d/README.md

 BPMN Assistant is an application that uses Large Language Models (LLMs) to assist with creating, editing, and interpreting Business Process Model and Notation (BPMN) diagrams.

+You can choose Quickstart, manual Configuration or Run Manually, Dont need to do all three.

 ## Quickstart
 Repo Image is alrady pushed to docker hub, pull the docker iamge and run or if you want to configure source code is below